farzadrastegar/setup-hadoop/README.md

    3.2.
 Add other nodes' hostnames to every node

    3.2.1.
-Introduce nodes to each other with the following commands (Note: make sure you already installed sshpass on the frotend machine.
+Introduce nodes, including PXE boot server, to each other with the following commands (Note: make sure you already installed sshpass on the frotend machine.
 In order to install sshpass, run this command on the frontend machine: 'yum install sshpass').

          $ yum install sshpass
          $ cp lib/add-cluster-hostnames.bash .
-         (edit add-cluster-hostnames.bash and add all nodes' IPs and hostnames)
+         (edit add-cluster-hostnames.bash and add all nodes' IPs and desired hostnames)
          $ ./mypdsh.bash <usernames> <ip-addresses> add-cluster-hostnames.bash

-   \<usernames\>, \<ip-addresses\>, and \<desired-hostnames\> represent three file names containing the root username, IP address of hadoop cluster nodes, and desired hostnames respectively.
+   \<usernames\>, \<ip-addresses\>, and \<desired hostnames\> represent three file names containing the root username, IP address of hadoop cluster nodes, and desired hostnames respectively.
 Each username, IP address, or hostname resides in a separate line.
 Note: desired hostnames are the same hostnames used earlier.

    3.2.2.
 Setup each node's hostname.